john-science/python_for_scientists/classes/01_control_statements/lecture_01.5.md

 `White Space` is very important in Python.

-Here is an example of a correctly (though confusingly) indented piece of Python code:
+Here is an example of a correctly indented piece of Python:

-    if n == 0:
-     return 0
-    elif n == 1:
-          return 1
-    else:
-      return (n - 1) + (n - 2)

-The following example shows various indentation errors:

-        if n == 0:               # error: first line indented
-    return 0                     # error: not indented
-    elif n == 1:
-          return 1
-     else:                       # error: inconsistent dedent
-       return (n - 1) + (n - 2)

-In the end, the only way to make your code correct *and* readable is to be consistent with your indents.
-Do the same thing every time.
-The standard is four spaces per indent:

     if n == 0:
         return 0